An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

 \subsubsection{RQ1.4}

-\black{According to the mean entropies and their 95\% confidence intervals (CI) of various LLM-prompt combinations in Fig.~\ref{fig:p_entropy} and Fig.~\ref{fig:c_entropy},} we found that GPT-3.5, GPT-4 Turbo, and Gemini Pro exhibit relatively higher consistency in their responses across three repetitive experiments, followed by Llama 2 7B, Llama 2 70B \black{and DeepSeek-R1}, with GPT-4 showing the least consistency.
+According to the mean entropies and their 95\% confidence intervals (CI) of various LLM-prompt combinations in Fig.~\ref{fig:p_entropy} and Fig.~\ref{fig:c_entropy}, we found that GPT-4 Turbo, Gemini Pro and \black{GPT-4 (API)} exhibit relatively higher consistency in their responses across three repetitive experiments, followed by Llama 2 7B, Llama 2 70B and DeepSeek-R1, with \black{GPT-4 (ChatGPT)} showing the least consistency.